jenawen/glucose/README.md

 # glucose data visualizer
-an app to visualize my bf's glucose levels ! bc he's got diabetes o.o
+an app to visualize my glucose levels !

 first time using python+streamlit for a personal data app.